BobHanson/InChI-SwingJS/README.md

 This code is based on a combination of IUPAC-InChI code from both the core InChI project and InChI-Web-Demo, along with JNI-InChI code.

-It is cloned from [InChI-Web-Demo](https://github.com/IUPAC-InChI/InChI-Web-Demo) but also includes code from [https://github.com/SureChEMBL/jni-inchi](SureChEMBL version).
+It is forked from [InChI-Web-Demo](https://github.com/IUPAC-InChI/InChI-Web-Demo) but also includes code from [SureChEMBL JNI-InChI](https://github.com/SureChEMBL/jni-inchi).

+The accompanying project [InChI-Core-SwingJS](https://github.com/BobHanson/InChI-Core-SwingJS) is forked from [IUPAC-InChI/InChI](https://github.com/IUPAC-InChI/InChI).
+That is probably where the additional C++ method discussed below will be developed.

 We already have both JNI-InChI and InChI-WASM working in both legacy Jmol and Jmol-SwingJS, so both in Java and JavaScript.
 This project aims to: